lormidorido/malmo/README.md

 - 4, ```cd malmo/``` and install malmo using pip ```pip install -e MalmoEnv/```
 - 5, Test if Malmo works correctly by running ```main.py``` in the ```gameai``` folder
 - (optional): to run malmo headless on a linux headless server you should install xvfb ```sudo apt-get install -y xvfb```

+*Note:* Minecraft uses gradle to build the project and it's not compatible with newer versions of Java, so make sure that you use java version 8 for the build.
+Make sure that $JAVA_HOME is pointing to the correct version.

 # Running on the ITL machines